RyanCPotts/chat-with--xAI/README.md

 ___

 My angle: Yeah, that's right.
 I also took at as patronizing and insulting because at the time I was having a rough go and he does well for himself.
 It's like, I have every reason to want to suspend my disbelief and I'm literally, chemically, unable to do that.
-It's like, my life sucks and I still have to live knowing there's no bouncy-cloud-castle afterlife.
+It's like, life can suck sometimes but I don't need a bouncy-cloud-castle afterlife.

 ___